Françafrique: Military operations in the Sahel

 On 31 December 2024, Senegal and Ivory Coast announced that they would end the presence of foreign forces in their country, particularly French forces, and would terminate their military cooperation and defense-security agreements with France.
 The status of the end of the presence of French forces in Senegal is planned for September 2025.
 On 7 March 2025, France returned several facilities used by the French army in Senegal, the first transferred as part of its military withdrawal from Senegal, where it had been present since 1960.

 On 20 February 2025, France officially handed over its sole military base in Ivory Coast to local authorities, marking a significant shift in their bilateral relations.
 This decision aligns with France's broader strategy to reduce its military footprint in West Africa, following similar withdrawals from countries like Chad, Senegal, Mali, Niger, and Burkina Faso.
 The base, previously home to the 43rd Marine Infantry Battalion (43rd BIMA), has been transferred to Ivorian control and renamed Camp Thomas d'Aquin Ouattara, in honor of the nation's first army chief.
 This move reflects Ivory Coast's growing emphasis on national sovereignty and the modernization of its armed forces.
 France had occupied the Port-Bouët military base for more than 50 years.

 On 1 July 2025, France handed over the Rufisque joint station to Senegal.
 This station, active since 1960, was responsible for communications on the southern Atlantic coast.
 It also served as a listening station in the fight against maritime trafficking.
 The handover was carried out without ceremony, limited to the signing of a report.
-The handover of the last remaining military infrastructure in Senegal to the Senegalese authorities is planned.
-On 18 July 2025, the two military sites will be returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
-Four villas located in Plateau, near the port, will also be transferred to the Senegalese authorities.
-On 14 July 2025, Christine Fages, French Ambassador to Senegal, declared, "In accordance with the guidelines established in 2022 by President Macron, France will return to Senegal the military bases of the French elements in Senegal, on July 18, 2025."
+The handover of the last remaining military infrastructure in Senegal to the Senegalese authorities occurred later that month.
+The two military sites were returned to the Senegalese government: the airport base and Camp Geille, a 5-hectare site located in Ouakam.
+Four villas located in Plateau, near the port, were also transferred.
+On 14 July 2025, Christine Fages, French Ambassador to Senegal, declared, "In accordance with the guidelines established in 2022 by President Macron, France will return to Senegal the military bases of the French elements in Senegal."
+The transfer occurred on 17 July.

 Following the French military withdrawal from Africa, private military companies quickly offered their services to states wishing to outsource a wide range of missions ranging from logistical support, securing sites, training, and the protection of personalities.